microsoftgraph/microsoft-graph-docs-contrib/concepts/users-you-can-reach.md

-# Users you can reach with Microsoft Graph solutions
+# Users you can reach with Microsoft Graph

 Microsoft offers services and solutions that expand modern work and modern life.